Without a doubt, airports are among the most regulated public places.

 Major airports that allow vaping only in smoking areas include:

 - Chicago, IL - O’Hare Int'l and Midway Int'l Airport

 At other airports, the rules may depend on local and state laws, as well as any rules set by the airport and airline operators.
 Because electronic cigarettes are still relatively new, it’s best to check with airport and airline officials to get the latest information.

 Traveling with Electronic Cigarettes

-If you're flying with your Mistic e-cig or Haus PV, be aware that most airlines do not allow vaping on planes during flight.
+If you're flying with your Mistic e-cig or Haus PV, be aware that most airlines do not allow vaping e cigs or personal vaporizers on airplanes during flight.
 However, you shouldn't have trouble carrying your e-cig or PV with you so you can vape when you touch down.